mevljas/mevljas/README.md

 I am Sebastjan, a Computer Science student based in Slovenia.

 ## About me
 I am an ambitious and energetic student, who commits a lot of his time, to learning new upcoming technologies.
-I have worked with numerous fields of coding including web and android development, microcontroller hardware, game development and design.
+I have worked in numerous fields of coding including web and android development, microcontroller hardware, game development and design.
 As an high school student I was introduced to Mobile Game Development which grabbed my interest instantly and I've been dedicated to exploring this vast field ever since.
 In my free time, I like to learn new things, program and travel.

 ## Skills 🚀